Lucasta-B/FCA_Solution/README.md

 ### FEATURE: DISPLAY LOGS
 >**Scenario: user request logs with no criteria**
-When {get_logs} command is invoked with no creteria Then all the logs is returned
+When {get_logs} command is invoked with no creteria
+Then all the logs is returned
 And an ‘Action: Get Log’ record with a status of “SUCCESS” is stored in the DB

->**Scenario: user request logs for a date range** Given that a valid date range has been specified
+>**Scenario: user request logs for a date range**
+Given that a valid date range has been specified
 When {get_logs} command is invoked
-Then all the records within the date range (inclusive start and end date) is returned And an ‘Action: Get Log’ record with a status of “SUCCESS” is stored in the DB
+Then all the records within the date range (inclusive start and end date) is returned
+And an ‘Action: Get Log’ record with a status of “SUCCESS” is stored in the DB

 ### FEATURE: DISPLAY STATISTICS
->Scenario> **User requests stats**
+>**Scenario:User requests stats**
 When {get_stats} command is invoked
-Then the total number of backups, successes and failures are returned And an ‘Action: Get State’ record with a status of “SUCCESS” is stored in the DB
+Then the total number of backups, successes and failures are returned
+And an ‘Action: Get State’ record with a status of “SUCCESS” is stored in the DB

 ---